LucasOcamposGill/Node-Sql-Demo/myApp/README.md

-# Node-Sql-Demo

-Simple ExpressJS API connected to a SQL database

-"npm install" to get started, once that is done then

-you will have to add the right information in the .env file to be able to connect to your database and you will also need to aquire an API key for SENDGRID and add that to the .env file as well.

-after that is done, you should be able to -

 RUN "set DEBUG=myapp:* & npm start" in the terminal to start the application

 the endpoint for the server will be at: http://localhost:3000